web-infra-dev/rspack-ecosystem-benchmark/README.md

 * `node bin/build-rspack.js [remote] [branch]`

-Clone and build [rspack](https://github.com/web-infra-dev/rspack) in `.rspack` folder.
+Clone and build [rspack](https://github.com/web-infra-dev/rspack) in the folder which defined by the environment variable of `RSPACK_DIR` or `<project_root>/.rspack`.
 You can set target branch with the parameter. eg.

 ``` bash
 node bin/build-rspack.js # use the main branch to build